arrowhead-f/x509-profile/proposal.md

 #### 2.1.1 `version`

 X.509 version of the certificate.
-Must be `v3(2)` for all certificates that utilize certificate extensions, as described in Section 2.1.9.
+Only `v3(2)` supports certificate extensions, which _must_ be used by all profiles described in this document.
 Supporting `v1(0)` and `v2(1)` at all is _optional_.

 #### 2.1.2 `serialNumber`